memfault/interrupt/_posts/2023-10-11-mcu-periphral-forwarding.md

     bool close() const ;
 ```

-I note establishing a connection with the MCU through the debugger protocol provides a robust and dependable solution.
-This connection is not affected by issues such as the chip clock signal or chip reset, ensuring consistent communication between the PC and the MCU.
+Establishing a connection with the MCU through the debugger protocol provides a robust and dependable solution.
+This connection is unaffected by issues such as the chip clock signal or chip reset, ensuring consistent communication between the PC and the MCU.

 The REMCU also offers helpful [build scripts](https://github.com/remotemcu/remcu/tree/master/cmake) that automate the process of building the MCU's SDK into a separate shared library(*.so, *.dll, *.dylib) for various platforms, including embedded Linux (such as Raspberry Pi).

 These build scripts simplify the setup and configuration process and streamline the integration of the MCU's SDK with the necessary instrumentation, making it easier to incorporate the modified SDK into your project.
 By running these build scripts, you can automatically generate a shared library that contains the instrumented code and the implementation of the handler functions using an NRF SDK example as a reference.

 Preparing the SDK for your specific MCU and the corresponding build process will be covered in detail in [the article](https://ser-mk.github.io/remcu/tutorial-preparing-nrf51-sdk/).
-The article will provide step-by-step instructions and guidelines on how to prepare the SDK and build the necessary shared library with the instrumentation and REMCU handler functions.
+The article will provide step-by-step instructions and guidelines on preparing the SDK and building the necessary shared library with the instrumentation and REMCU handler functions.

 ### How to use

-Start working with REMCU is relatively straightforward and involves a few simple steps to set up the necessary components.
+Getting started with REMCU is relatively straightforward and involves a few simple steps to set up the necessary components.
 The key steps to prepare for working with REMCU are as follows:

-0. Connect a target MCU to your PC host:
+1. Connect a target MCU to your PC host:
 ![connect MCU to debugger](/img/chip-peripheral-forwarding/connect.png)

-1. Run OpenOCD or GDB server:
+2. Run OpenOCD or GDB server:
 ![GDB Jlink server](/img/chip-peripheral-forwarding/ocd_gdb.png)

-2. Set up OpenOCD or a GDB client: Depending on your preference and specific requirements, you can choose either OpenOCD or a GDB client.
+3. Set up OpenOCD or a GDB client: Depending on your preference and specific requirements, you can choose either OpenOCD or a GDB client.
 By running the corresponding functions below, you can establish the connection between the PC and the MCU.

     ```cpp